Riding Giants: Production

 Peralta previously directed the acclaimed documentary Dogtown and Z-Boys, which documented the rise of skateboarding, of which he was an integral part.
 The French producer Franck Marty, along with his partners, chose him to direct a new breed of big wave riding documentary film.
 He has said that the primary purpose of making a surfing documentary was that he "wanted to see a film like this", and that he hoped it helped to answer the question "why people choose to devote their entire lives to the pursuit of riding waves."

 Riding Giants utilizes stills, archive footage, "re-enacted" footage, home movies, and interviews.
 Some of the surfers interviewed include Jeff Clark, Laird Hamilton, Dave Kalama, Gerry Lopez, Greg Noll, Kelly Slater and Peter Mel.

 Soundtrack music

 Includes: Basement Jaxx, David Bowie, Link Wray, Dick Dale, Doves, Fila Brazillia, Bill Haley & His Comets, The Hives, Linkin Park, John Mayall, Moby, Pearl Jam, The Ruts, Screamin' Jay Hawkins, Soundgarden, The Stray Cats, Alice in Chains, Érik Satie and The Waterboys.

 Reception

 Riding Giants was the first documentary film to open the Sundance Film Festival.
 It won the 2004 A.C.E.
 Eddie Award for Best Edited Documentary by editor Paul Crowder.
-According to Rotten Tomatoes, the film has a 92% fresh rating, having earned mostly positive reviews from critics.
+According to Rotten Tomatoes, the film has a 92% fresh rating, having earned mostly positive reviews from critics, with the website's critics consensus calling it "a great addition to the existing surfing documentaries."
 Roger Ebert said in his review, "Before seeing Riding Giants, my ideas about surfing were formed by the Gidget movies, Endless Summer, The Beach Boys, Elvis and lots of TV commercials.
 Riding Giants is about altogether another reality."